 - You can try to rest and relax at home.

-- If you have pain you can take paracetamol (with or without codeine) according to instructions on the packet.
+- If you have pain you can take paracetamol.

 - It is usual to have pain and bleeding after a miscarriage.
 It will feel similar to a period and will usually stop within two weeks.
-You can take ordinary painkillers with paracetamol or codeine for the pain.
-Your next period will usually come in around four to six weeks after a miscarriage.
+You can take ordinary painkillers for the pain.
+Your next period will usually come in four to six weeks after a miscarriage.

 - See a doctor or attend a hospital emergency department if you have strong pain and bleeding (stronger than period pain), abnormal discharge, (especially if it is smelly), or fever.
 These symptoms may mean that you have an infection or that tissue has been left behind.